zkmkarlsruhe/ofxTensorFlow2/README.md

 ### Ubuntu / Linux

-To run applications using ofxTensorFlow2, the path to the addon's `lib/tensorflow` subdirectory needs to be added to the `LD_LIBRARY_PATH` environment variable.
+To run applications using ofxTensorFlow2, the path to the addon's `lib/tensorflow` subfolder needs to be added to the `LD_LIBRARY_PATH` environment variable.

 #### Temporary Lib Path Export